 Why Trade ETFs with AvaTrade

-With over 11 years of direct industry experience, establishments in 150 countries and a customer support team that offers you 24-hour service in your language, AvaTrade is the broker of choice for many trading opportunities:
+With over 11 years of direct industry experience, establishments in 150 countries and an outstanding multi-lingual customer support team, AvaTrade is the broker of choice for many trading opportunities:

 - Trade with confidence – AvaTrade is an internationally regulated CFD and Forex broker.

 - Large variety of instruments – Choose from a variety of instruments to trade with CFDs.

 - Competitive Spreads

 - Leveraged trading – Get leverage of up to on your trades.

 - Short trading available – Benefit also when the market goes down.